(Opinionated) Guide to ML Engineer Job Hunting

 In some sense, the project deep dive is like an extended version of “tell me about the project you’re most proud of”, but goes into all technical details imaginable —

-- Solution & alternatives: How did you solve the problem?
+• Solution & alternatives: How did you solve the problem?
 Which alternatives did you consider?
 What were the trade-offs?
-How did you align the team?
+How did you get the team onboard?

-- Challenges: Which technical and XFN collaboration challenges did you face?
+• Challenges: Which technical challenges did you face?
+Cross-functionally?

-- Impact: In the end, what impact did you make?
+• Impact: In the end, what impact did you create?
 How did you measure it?

 Choose a successful project you drove from end to end, or the lack of ownership or impact will backfire.
-Not only that, choose a project for which you made wise decisions by carefully considering all alternatives and thoughtfully balancing all sides (e.g., business goals/priorities, eng excellence, infra limits…).
-If you made a big mistake (e.g., not involving a function until it was too late, making hasty decisions without thinking ahead) in a project, talk about other projects — this is your chance to showcase your technical + XFN collab prowess, not a post mortem.
+Not only that, choose a project for which you made wise decisions by carefully considering all alternatives and thoughtfully balancing all sides (e.g., business goals, urgency, engineering excellence, infra…).
+If you made a big mistake (e.g., only involving a function until it was too late, making hasty decisions without thinking ahead) in a project, talk about other projects — this is your chance to showcase your technical + XFN collab prowess, not a post mortem.

-When preparing for this round, I re-read my annual and mid-year perf reviews and made slides for each significant project I delivered.
-I highly recommend finding a friend not even in your field and practicing getting your stories across to them.
+To prepare for this round, I re-read my self-review from perf cycles and made slides for each significant project I’ve done.
+I highly recommend finding a friend not even in your field and practicing the delivery of your stories.

 The “Moment of Truth”

-Back in school, I often lost sleep the night before an interview, fearing that any wrong word could cost me the job.
-Nowadays, I work, sleep, play with cats, and have hotpot as usual before interviews, knowing results are determined long before.
-If I’m “the one”, all I need is to chat with the interviewer about topics we’re both passionate about.
-For instance, I can spot a ranking expert from a brief conversation, even if they occasionally stammer or forget a few minor details — so can my interviewer.
-If I make grave mistakes and can’t recover what I forget through first-principle thinking, then I’m not “the one”, and not hiring me is for the best.
-It’s like being rejected after a few dates — it’s unpleasant, but it’s far better than marrying someone profoundly incompatible and divorcing them later.
+Back in school, I often lost sleep the night before the interview, fearing any wrong word I said could cost me the job.
+Nowadays I work, sleep, and play with cats as usual before interviews, knowing results are determined long before then.
+If I am “the one”, then all I need is to chat with the interviewer about topics we both love and feel passionate about.
+For instance, I can spot a ranking expert from a brief conversation — even if they occasionally stammer or forget one or two minute details — so can my interviewer.
+If I make grave mistakes or can’t recover what I forget from first-principle thinking, then I’m not the one and not hiring me is for the best.
+It’s kinda like being rejected after a few dates isn’t pleasant, but it’s orders of magnitude better than being married to someone profoundly incompatible.